Queen of Cups

 These are all deeper questions and bring into focus your emotional ties… but can you answer them all immediately?
 If not, there is work to do right there!

-Finance and material needs may be taking precedence on your real needs.
+Finance and material needs may be taking precedence to your real needs.

 We all need to eat and have a roof over our heads.
 Such needs are often quickly satisfied, yet we desire more and forget what we are losing in the fight.